transducens/demint/README.md

 ## Create cache files

+Fot the correct execution of the application, the files from `cache/rag_sentences/` and `cache/raw_sorted_sentence_collection/` are required.
+And it is also necessary that the conversation used in the application has the same name in both directories.

 ### Option 1 (recommended)
 **Run all the videos through the pipeline**

 The videos are read from the directory: `assets/videos/` by default.
 ```bash
 bash run_pipeline.sh